-When I started this series, I promised to be as honest as possible for anyone looking for information about ketamine and depression.
+When I started this series, I promised to be as honest as possible for anyone looking for information about getting IV ketamine treatment for depression.
 So, what can I say?
 I’m depressed again.

 I’m sluggish, I’m sad, and I’m hard on myself.
 I’m really struggling to get through work, to the point where I actually get pretty behind on some tasks.
 When that happens and I refuse to let myself nap in favor of catching up, I take frequent breaks.
 Want to know what those breaks consist of?
 Sitting with my eyes closed.
 Forcing myself to keep working is so draining that I have to just stop and close my eyes for a few minutes.
 And then I get frustrated because why can’t I just bang out this edit or work through the day like other people can?
 Because I’m depressed again.